turingschool/front-end-curriculum/lessons/getting-around-in-the-terminal.md

   |-- notes
 ```

 If you are currently in the `turing` directory and you want to go to notes, then just type `cd n` and hit `tab`.
 The terminal will autocomplete for you and your command will become `cd notes`.
-Then hit `enter` to finish the directory change.
+Then hit `enter` to run the directory change.

 What if you want to change to a directory that is inside another directory?
 You can imagine that using `cd` multiple times would get tiring and slow.
 What's really cool is if we have something multiple levels deep we can keep adding directories to our `cd` command.
 Say we have: